wayfair/vsm-ios/Sources/VSM/Documentation.docc/ComprehensiveGuide/UnitTesting.md

 ## Mocking the Data Repositories

-Your observable data repositories should be designed in such a way that they can be mocked for testing.
+Your data repositories should be designed in such a way that they can be mocked for testing.
 Mocking is the act of substituting a fake version of a piece of code that can be injected into a test subject to support testing the test subject.

 Mocks generally allow the code within the unit test to provide a fake implementation that supports the unit test subject and prevents the unit test from accessing any ancillary resources that are not pertinent to the test.
 There are three common ways to design your data repositories to be mockable: protocols, structs with injectable implementations, or "stubs" that let you override certain aspects of the repository's behavior.